PlugRS/DICE-ROLL-FLUTTER/README.md

 # DICE-ROLL-FLUTTER
- MAde a virtual dice roll for your boring games.
+ Made a virtual dice roll for your boring games.